Chemical-protein Interaction Extraction via Gaussian Probability Distribution and External Biomedical Knowledge: Introduction

-Our work focuses on improving the CPI extraction performance of overlapping instances and starts from the following two aspects.
-On the one hand, it is more reasonable that the relation extraction model should focus on the target entity and its adjacent words than on treating each token in the instance equally.
-Although the attention mechanism can use word embeddings to calculate the weights, it cannot distinguish the importance of the same word at different positions in the instance.
-Take the sentence in Figure 1 as an example.
-The importance of these three 'agonist' in different instances is different, but the attention mechanism cannot distinguish them.
-Therefore, we introduce the Gaussian probability distribution to enhance the weights of the target entity and its adjacent words.
 On the other hand, the CHEMPROT corpus is a corpus composed of abstracts from PubMed.
 The title information and the knowledge from the biomedical knowledge base may have a positive impact on CPI extraction.
 For example, in the abstract file of the CHEMPROT corpus, the title "Loperamide modifies but does not block the corticotropin-releasing hormone-induced ACTH response in patients with Addison's disease" contains vital information on the entities 'loperamide' and 'ACTH'.
 This information may be helpful for correctly predicting the interaction between these two entities.
-Moreover, the Therapeutic Target Database (TTD) \citep{li2017therapeutic} is a knowledge base to provide information about the known protein and the corresponding chemicals directed at each target protein.
+Moreover, Therapeutic Target Database (TTD) \citep{li2017therapeutic} is a knowledge base to provide information about the known protein and the corresponding chemicals directed at each target protein.
 We can use the knowledge from TTD to generate CPR tags for instances.
 Therefore, we further leverage the title information and biomedical knowledge (collectively referred to as external knowledge) to guide CPI extraction.

 In this paper, we propose a novel neural network-based approach to improve the CPI extraction performance of overlapping instances.
 Specifically, the approach first employs BERT to generate high-quality contextual representations of the title sequence, instance sequence, and knowledge sequence, respectively.
 Then the Gaussian probability distribution is introduced to enhance the weights of the target entity and its adjacent words in the instance sequence.
 Meanwhile, the attention mechanism is applied to fuse the title information and biomedical knowledge.
 Finally, the related representations are concatenated and fed into the softmax function to extract CPIs.
 The contributions of our study are three-fold.